-No middle-late early Campanian-age sediments have been recovered, and the upper Campanian yields glauconite-rich horizons indicating reduced sedimentation rates.
-It is believed that the cessation of black shale sedimentation, very reduced deposition, rates, and hiatuses are related to oceanographic modifications and transform motions following the opening of the equatorial Atlantic gateway.
-Oxic conditions were established by the late Campanian, when sedimentation on Demerara Rise changed from hemipelagic to pelagic.
-The abundance of radiolarians in the Campanian, however, indicates increased surface water productivity.
+No middle to middle_late early Campanian-age sediments have been recovered_recovered, and the upper Campanian yields glauconite-rich horizons indicating reduced sedimentation rates.
+It is believed that the cessation of black shale sedimentation, very reduced deposition, rates, and hiatuses are related to oceanographic modifications and transform motions following the opening of the Equatorial equatorial Atlantic Gatewaygateway.
+Oxic conditions were established by the late Campanian-Campanian, when sedimentation on DR-Demerara Rise changed from hemipelagic to pelagic.
+The abundance of radiolarians in the Campanian, however, indicates increased surface-surface water productivity.
 The cyclic pattern of trace fossil abundance suggests recurrence of a reduction in bottom water oxygenation.

-Maastrichtian-Oligocene-age sediments at Demerara Rise consist of pelagic deep marine nannofossil and foraminiferal chalks and oozes deposited in an upper bathyal setting.
-The succession records the lithologic consequences of the K/T boundary impact and the abrupt global warming associated with the P/E boundary.
+Maastrichtian to Maastrichtian-Oligocene-age sediments at DR-Demerara Rise consist of pelagic deep marine nannofossil and foraminiferal chalks and oozes deposited in an upper bathyal setting.
+The succession records the lithologic consequences of the Cretaceousk/Tertiary-T boundary impact and the abrupt global warming associated with the PaleoceneP/Eocene-E boundary.
 The high abundance of radiolarians in middle Eocene sediments is related to upwelling conditions.
-Because of a major erosional event in the early Miocene, Oligocene sediments on Demerara Rise are often reworked or reduced in thickness.
+Because of a major erosional event in the early Miocene, Oligocene sediments on DR-Demerara Rise are often reworked or reduced in thickness.

-The presence of Neogene sediments on the slopes of Demerara Rise is rather patchy.
-As a probable result of Amazon plumes, upper Miocene- to Pliocene-age sediments are clay rich and sedimentation rates can be very high (Site 1261).
+The occurrence presence of Neogene sediments on the slopes of DR-Demerara Rise is rather patchy.
+As a probable result of Amazon plumes, upper Miocene-Miocene- to Pliocene-age sediments are clay-clay rich and the sedimentation rate-rates can be very high (Site 1261).
 However, no upper Pliocene and only very thin veneers of Pleistocene and Holocene clay-rich sediments are present.